Submissions on this proposal closed on 4 September 2020.

 Overview of proposed speed limit changes

 Our proposed changes are summarised here.
 You can read about them in more detail in the consultation document.
-We’ve also included details in the online form to make it easier for you to reference specific changes in your feedback.

 There’s been lots of development around Ashhurst in the past few years, which means that some of the speed limits in the village might not be appropriate anymore.